nikhilvsupekar/nikhilvsupekar.github.io/docs/_posts/2020-12-13-marl-trains.markdown

 ### Challenges

-Simultaneous learning by all agents can make the environment **non-stationary** from the view of a single agent.
+Simultaneous learning by all agents can make the environment **non-stationary** from the view of a single agent [7].
 This is so, since the action taken by one agent can influence the decisions made by others and the evolution of the state.
 Hence, it is necessary to take into account joint behavior of the agents.
 This is in contrast with the single-agent setting which violates the stationarity assumption (Markov property).

 To account for non-stationarity, we may attempt to tackle MARL from a combinatorial perspective by modeling the joint action space of all agents.
 Such a modeling exponentially increases the dimension of the action space and is hence cursed by dimensionality.
-This casuses an issue of **scalibilty** on the computation side and also complicates theoretical convergence guarantees.
+This casuses an issue of **scalibilty** on the computation side and also complicates theoretical convergence guarantees [7].